-Discover aloe vera juice benefits!
-Aloe vera juice is made by liquefying aloe vera pulp.
-The cactus-like, perennial, aloe plant has thick, fleshy, leaves, sharp pointed and spiny edges.
+Discover Aloe vera juice benefits!
+Aloe vera juice is made by liquefying Aloe vera pulp.
+The cactus-like, perennial, aloe plant has thick, fleshy, leaves, with sharp pointed and spiny edges.
 Its flowers vary in color from red, orange, yellow or pink.

-Historically, aloe vera has been used as alternative medicine and first aid.
-It used orally or topically.
-It comes in different forms: capsule, pill, gel, oil and juice.
-Aloe gel is made by adding thickener to aloe juice.
+Historically, Aloe vera has been used as an alternative medicine and first aid.
+It has been used orally or topically.
+Aloe vera comes in different forms: capsule, pill, gel, oil and juice.
+Aloe gel is made by adding thickener to Aloe juice.
 Aloe oil is oil soluble portions extracted from the plant, into a vegetable oil.

-Aloe juice, gel or oil are used in commercial and homemade beauty products including: soaps, lotions, sunscreens, shampoos and cosmetics.
+Aloe vera juice, gel or oil are used in commercial and homemade beauty products including: soaps, lotions, sunscreens, shampoos and cosmetics.
 It is found in other household products, as well, such as facial tissues.
-Aloe has a variety of uses but, here, we'll focus on skin care.
+Aloe vera has a variety of uses but, here, we'll focus on skin care.

 Reduce Redness and Itching